risingwavelabs/risingwave-docs-legacy/docs/sql/syntax/sql-pattern-temporal-filters.md

 t > NOW() - INTERVAL '1 hour' AND t < NOW() + INTERVAL '1 hour' AND a < 1
 ```

-A temporal filter condition cannot be disjoined with another temporal filter using the `OR` operator, but is allowed to be disjoined with another normal filter.
+A temporal filter condition cannot be disjoined with another temporal filter using the `OR` operator.
+But it is allowed to be disjoined with another normal filter.
 See the examples below:

 ```sql
 -- Valid